 - Review such other key metrics agreed to with management and performance against such metrics.

 - Review reports of significant risk issues identified by management.

-C. The DRPC shall, with respect to capital and liquidity analysis and planning:
+C. The Risk Committee shall, with respect to capital and liquidity analysis and planning:

-- Unless reviewed and approved by the Board as a whole, review and approve the Firm’s Internal Capital Adequacy Assessment Process, the Recovery Plan and the annual capital plan.
+- Unless reviewed and approved by the Board as a whole, review and approve the Firm’s Recovery Plan and the annual capital plan.

 - Review analysis of the Firm’s liquidity risk.
-If liquidity management issues develop between meetings of the DRPC that the Chief Financial Officer believes could have a material adverse impact on the Firm, the Chief Financial Officer will promptly report such issues to the Chairman of the DRPC.
+If liquidity management issues develop between meetings of the Risk Committee that the Chief Financial Officer believes could have a material adverse impact on the Firm, the Chief Financial Officer will promptly report such issues to the Chair of the Risk Committee.

 - With respect to liquidity risk management, approve the contingency funding plan at least annually, and approve any material revisions to the plan.